July 2, 2019

 Top 7 Hyper-V Features in Windows Server 2019

 The year of 2018 welcomed the release of Windows Server 2019, which mainly focused on solving the issues surrounding hybrid clouds, failover clustering, security, storage, and application platforms.
-Today’s blog post discusses new Hyper-V features which can be found in Windows Server 2019 and provides answers to the following questions:
+Today’s blog post discusses new Hyper-V features which can be found in Windows Server 2019, discovers how Hyper-V Backup can protect your data, and provides answers to the following questions:

 What’s new in Windows Server 2019? – The main focus of Windows Server 2019 is to ensure the performance of hybrid cloud environments as well as datacenter infrastructures.
 This operating system (OS) allows you to enjoy the benefits of both on-premises and Azure Cloud environments.